nanvel/blog/2016/05/es6-notes.md

 ### Promise

 Also known as "future".
-An object which represents the result of a function call which is asynchronous.
+A promise is a placeholder for the result of an asynchronous operation.

 Related: